Meet the team

 I completed my first degree with 2:1 honors in Bioveterinary Science at the University of Liverpool.
 Following on from this I completed a post graduate qualification in Veterinary Physiotherapy, and furthered this by studying for the BSc(Hons) in Human Physiotherapy at Salford University.
 As a result of these qualifications I am registered as a Chartered Physiotherapist with the HCPC and CSP, and as a Veterinary Physiotherapist with RAMP and IRVAP.
 These latter two organisations are recognised by the majority of pet insurance companies.

 Which brings me to now – I work full time as a human physiotherapist in Lancaster, and continue to treat dogs in evenings and weekends.
-I am qualified to prescribe hydrotherapy, and so working with Canine Therapies is an ideal partnership.
+Qualified to prescribe hydrotherapy, and so working with Canine Therapies is an ideal partnership.
 Physio and hydro helps with many different conditions, ranging from mild cruciate strains to total paralysis from spinal problems.

 I have 2 energetic dogs of my own, a Labrador x Poodle, and a rescued Golden Retriever.